 Where Mobalytics falls short:

-• Requires Overwolf — there is no standalone version; Overwolf must be installed
+- Requires Overwolf — there is no standalone version; Overwolf must be installed and it adds its own background resource usage

-• The app is evolving toward a broader multi-game platform (TFT, Valorant), which means LoL-specific depth is no longer the sole focus
+- The app covers multiple games (TFT, Valorant), so LoL-specific depth is no longer the sole focus

 Best for: Players who prioritise understanding why they’re losing and want structured, data-driven feedback on their performance over time.
 If you’re actively climbing and want to identify specific habits to fix, Mobalytics GPI delivers insights the other apps don’t match.
-Just be ready to manage the Overwolf footprint and tolerate ads on the free plan.
+Just factor in the Overwolf footprint and the ads on the free plan.

 Blitz — Automation Powerhouse, No Overwolf Required